moshehoff/FamilyHistory/site/public/static/chapters/I38516664/01-edith-by-peter.md

 ### Family Reunion and Marriage

 During the war years her mother, her sister Kaethe and her brother Karl also arrived in Australia.
 Some other cousins also arrived in Melbourne, sponsored by Kurt Hönigsberg Hilton who by the volume of his applications was tirelessly active in his efforts to save lives.
-One day Edith saw that a businessman, [Laser Haimson](/profiles/Les-Lazar-Haimson), had advertised for a milliner.
+One day Edith saw that a businessman, [Laser Haimson</a>, had advertised for a milliner.
 Edith went to his residence and asked him to sponser a girlfriend in Wein.
-Laser was a son of my father [Hymie](/profiles/Hyman-Judah-Hoffman)'s first cousin [Leah](/profiles/Leah-%D7%9C%D7%90%D7%94-Hochman).
+Laser was a son of my father <a href="/profiles/Hyman-Judah-Hoffman">Hymie</a>'s first cousin <a href="/profiles/Leah-%D7%9C%D7%90%D7%94-Hochman">Leah</a>.
 There is no way of knowing today, but I suspect that the girl was Gerda Hönigsberg in Wien.
 Gerda eventually arrived in Birmingham.
 Her entire family was lost in the holocaust, and she herself had no children.
-However, [Hymie](/profiles/Hyman-Judah-Hoffman) was boarding at the Haimson's, so this is the story of how Mum and Dad met. !!!!!
+However, <a href="/profiles/Hyman-Judah-Hoffman">Hymie</a> was boarding at the Haimson's, so this is the story of how Mum and Dad met. !!!!!

-Soon afterwards the Second War broke out.
-[Hymie](/profiles/Hyman-Judah-Hoffman) completed his degree and was conscripted as a medical officer.
+Soon afterwards the Second War broke out. <a href="/profiles/Hyman-Judah-Hoffman">Hymie</a> completed his degree and was conscripted as a medical officer.
 Edith came to Perth and they were married on 6.10.1942 by rabbi Louis Rubin- Zacks The wedding breakfast was held at the King George V hall in William St (now Northbridge).